 - cast iron frying pan (this is the exact one we have and use every day)

 - cookie sheets

 - Pyrex baking dish 9″ x 13″

-- Pyrex baking dish 9″ x 9″
+- Pyrex baking dish 8″ x 8″

 - dutch oven

 It would probably save you money over time as well, for example if you have to buy a new non-stick pan every year or two because the finish is peeling, you will definitely pay more over time than investing in a quality cast iron pan.

 You might need more or less than this depending how big your family is or if you bake a lot.
 That’s ok.
-You can and should create your own personalized minimalist kitchen list that meets your needs.
+You can and should create your own personalized list that meets your needs.